1itvinka/anastasiya.dev/content/blog/functions/index.md

 #### 2. Use up to 2 parameters

 The ideal number of arguments for a function is 0.
-And functions with more than 2 parameters are hard to test, hard to read, and hard to change.
+And functions with more than two parameters are hard to test, hard to read, and hard to change.

-If you absolutely need more than 2 arguments, at least use an object and the destructuring syntax.
+If you absolutely need more than two arguments, at least use an object and the destructuring syntax.

 Bad: